Got questions? You’re in the right spot!

 How can I shop?

 You can conveniently shop with us through our online store.
-Here, you can check out with Paypal as well as credit or debit cards.
+Here, you can check out with ACH, Paypal, Apple Pay, Google Pay, Link, credit, and debit cards.
 A 4% fee is included in online product pricing to cover the fees associated with these payment methods.
 To avoid the added 4% fee, simply email us what you’d like after browsing what’s available online and we’ll send an invoice for you to pay via cash, check, or Venmo.

 How do I get my order?